Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 "I just feel like it's better for the kids — better for the babies," Melisa says.

 Avoiding C-sections is also better for many moms.
-With Cesareans, there's a longer recovery period, a greater risk of infection and an association with injury and death.
+With cesareans, there's a longer recovery period, a greater risk of infection and an association with injury and death.
 And most are not medically necessary, says Dr. Neel Shah, who directs the Delivery Decisions Initiative at Ariadne Labs.

 "We're fairly confident that, when you look nationally, the plurality — if not the majority — of C-sections are probably avoidable," says Shah.